-OVERSIZED INFORMATION MODELS cannot be maintained in the future, as e.g. the maintaining group neither might be aware of the causes due to which certain concepts were introduced to the model nor might know what the concepts are used for.
-In addition, it is more difficult to identify errors in a large model than in a small one.
-Such errors may be missing or wrong relationships between two concepts.
+Oversized Information Models cannot be maintained in the future, as e.g. the maintaining group neither might be aware of the causes due to which certain concepts were introduced to the model nor might know what the concepts are used for.
 Another result is that the information stored according to a giant information model cannot be updated in a manner that is required to achieve an adequate information quality.
 At least if you have to consider the cost benefit ratio for collecting and using the information.
-The evolution of the information model during the maturation of the EA management endeavor is further hampered by an OVERSIZED INFORMATION MODEL, as the sheer number of concepts and associations in between makes it very difficult to understand the model; thereby, adaptations and changes to the information model are effectively prevented.
+The evolution of the information model during the maturation of the EA management endeavor is further hampered by an Oversized Information Model, as the sheer number of concepts and associations in between makes it very difficult to understand the model; thereby, adaptations and changes to the information model are effectively prevented.

 When developing an information model, you should therefore execute a prioritization on the collected requirements to concentrate on the most important ones.
 This initial information model can then be extended in a stepwise manner to keep up with the maturity in EA management of the enterprise.
-In this case you should document, why the information model has been extended by which concepts or by which I-Patterns [12] in order to keep the knowledge on the reasons for the previous extensions for future extensions.
+In this case you should document, why the information model has been extended by which concepts or by which I-Patterns [CfIs09] in order to keep the knowledge on the reasons for the previous extensions for future extensions.